 - i.
 Helen Cixous, "The Laugh of Medusa"

 - ii.
 Sandra Gilbert and Susan Gubar, The Madwoman in the Attic (excerpt)

 - iii.
 Michel Foucault, The History of Sexuality (Chapter 2)

 - 3. Psychoanalysis:

 - a) Basic tenets of Psychoanalytic theory.

+- Comprehension aided by:

 - i.
-Sigmund Freud, "The Dream-Work" & "The 'Uncanny" - ii.
-Jacques Lacan, "The Mirror Stage as Formative of the I Function"
+Sigmund Freud, "The Dream-Work" & "The 'Uncanny" Jacques Lacan, "The Mirror Stage

+- as Formative of the I Function"

-Unit IV A: Structuralism, Post Structuralism period
+4. Unit IV A: Structuralism, Post Structuralism period